christianmkg/mkgmarketingweb/_posts/2012-04-30-vision-moving-forward-for-mkg-media-group.md

 	<li>Planning and buying display media only</li>
 	<li>Introduced mobile &amp; social, giving us the ability to communicate across multiple digital media channels</li>
 	<li>Grew to focus on measurable media across all channels (including traditional) with a heavy emphasis in digital</li>
-	<li>Continue to represent a measurable media offering, but our 'secret sauce' has changed in the way that we deliver these results â€¦</li>
+	<li>Continue to represent a measurable media offering, but our 'secret sauce' has changed in the way that we deliver these results €¦</li>
 </ul>
-<h2>Â <strong><em>Our Updated Vision -- The 'Not-So-Secret Sauce'</em></strong></h2>
+<h2> <strong><em>Our Updated Vision -- The 'Not-So-Secret Sauce'</em></strong></h2>
-Our original model of how we delivered results for our clients was â€¦
+Our original model of how we delivered results for our clients was €¦
 <ul>
 	<li><strong>Reach:</strong> Understand who your actionable audience is and reach as many of those users across the web</li>
 	<li><strong>Teach:</strong> Teach these users about your brands product / service</li>